seansfkelley/seansfkelley.github.io/_posts/2023-12-24-cornmeal-pancakes.md

 Makes about a dozen 4"-5" pancakes.

 Preheat a non-stick or well-seasoned griddle or small pan to medium-low.
 Pancakes are very sensitive to uneven heating, so use multiple small pans instead of one large one if you need more space.
 (This will allow centering the pancakes over the burners.)
-Pancakes are more like baking than cooking, so having an evenly heated surface ready to go will make it much easier to dial in the temperature as you cook.
+Pancakes are more like baking than cooking, so preheating makes it easier to cook evenly and dial in the temperature.

-You shouldn't need to oil or butter the pan, but if it would make you feel better, wipe on just the *tiniest* amount.
-Even a small amount of excess fat will make the first couple pancakes come out splotchy.

 In a large bowl, mix: